aniram007/Face-Mask-Detection-using-Deep-Learning/README.md

   1c)Convert the collected dataset into a numpy file for easier processing for training the model.
 (This is done in FACE_DATA_PREP.py)

-  1d)Define a custom CNN architecture and train the CNN model on the prepared dataset.
+2) Define a custom CNN architecture and train the CNN model on the prepared dataset.
 (This is done in FACE_TRAIN.py)

-  1e)Test the performance of the CNN on a live webcam feed.
+3) Test the performance of the CNN on a live webcam feed.
 (This is done in FACE_TEST.py)